-In Windows 10, misspelled words get autocorrected and highlighted automatically.
+In Windows 11/10, misspelled words get autocorrected and highlighted automatically.
 However, if you want to turn off Spell Checker & Auto-Correct functionalities, you can do it via Settings as well as using REGEDIT and GPEDIT.
-Today we show you how to do it using the Local Group Policy Editor and the Registry Editor.
+Today we show you how to do it using the Windows 11 Settings or the Local Group Policy Editor and the Registry Editor in Windows 11/10.

 Autocorrect and Highlight misspelled words features are helpful when you need to complete a big writing project quickly and don’t want to spend time proofreading every word.
 Your Windows 10 computer highlights the misspelled words and changes them automatically so that you don’t have to spend your time on them.

-Disable Autocorrect and Highlight misspelled words in Windows10
+Disable Autocorrect and Highlight misspelled words in Windows 11/10 via GPEDIT

 To disable Autocorrect and Highlight misspelled words using Group Policy, follow these steps: